 Asian Studies Course Subject Degree GuideSee All Subject Degree Guides

 South East Asia is geographically identified as a group of islands between China and Australasia.
-These nations include Indonesia, Malaysia, Philippines and Singapore, as well as Laos, Cambodia, Thailand and Vietnam which are on the mainland and are extremly popular destinations for students traveling on a gap year!
-Studying in this area incorporates the history, geography and language of the area, along with religions – which are wide ranging, including Buddhism, Christianity and Islam – and the study of modern culture.
+These nations include Indonesia, Malaysia, Philippines and Singapore, as well as Laos, Cambodia, Thailand and Vietnam which are on the mainland and are extremely popular destinations for students travelling on a gap year!
+Studying in this area incorporates the history, geography and language of the area, along with religions – which are wide-ranging, including Buddhism, Christianity and Islam – and the study of modern culture.

 What A Levels do I need?

 Generally, universities are looking for hardworking students, with history and geography A-levels and should expect grades showing AAB on A Level results day.
 However, students should confirm the entry requirements for their chosen universities and degree courses to ensure they are on the right track for admittance.

 There are many study options for those individuals interested in studying in this area, from South East Asian studies with or without a year abroad, and International Management and South-east Asian Studies as well as gaining a Bachelor’s of Arts degree in a South-east Asian language, such as Indonesian, Thai or Burmese.

 Students who would love the opportunity to travel and study abroad as part of their studies should consider a sandwich course, where they can visit the area or country that they are studying.